Circle Line 6

 - Condition Monitoring System where the system gathers data from equipment on the trains, to enable continuous monitoring of the health of the equipment and for predictive maintenance for the trains;

-- Automatic Track Inspection (AIT) System where the system enables monitoring of the running rails, track equipment and sleepers, identifies components that require maintenance and supplements existing track inspection activities;
+- Automatic Track Inspection (ATI) System where the system enables monitoring of the running rails, track equipment and sleepers, identifies components that require maintenance and supplements existing track inspection activities;

 - Current Collector Shoe Dislodgement Detection where current collector shoes will be equipped with sensors to enable the operator to react promptly and take necessary measures if any dislodgement is detected.